NoviSystems/labsite/README.md

     $ fab deploy:worklog=<some other branch>

-To deploy to production or staging:
+To deploy to a specific environment such as staging:

     $ fab environ:stag deploy
     or